© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Camps Castle is a scheduled monument protected by Historic England under reference 1006884.
 View the official record →

-Camps Castle is a motte-and-bailey castle situated near the village of Camps in Cambridgeshire.
+Camps Castle is a Norman motte-and-bailey fortress located near Camps in Cambridgeshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006884.

 Camps Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006884.